 The Year 9 & 10 Invictus Programme is designed to equip students with a skill set that allows them to maintain a sense of positive wellbeing in the face of life’s challenges.
 The programme is built upon a strong theoretical framework, which takes advantage of Dr Martin Seligman’s seminal work in positive psychology by engaging students in a four-stage journey towards a Bronze, Silver or Gold Award.

 For more information on Invictus, visit: http://theinvictuswellbeingprogram.com/

-Integral to this experience is the Year 9 & 10 kayaking and tramping expedition.
-This year LAC students have kayaked in the Abel Tasman National Park, the highlight video.
+Integral to this experience is the kayaking and tramping expedition.
+In 2018 students kayaked in Abel Tasman National Park.

 Including wellbeing in school curriculums

 Interview with the creator of the Invictus Wellbeing Programme on ABC Radio.